-Trump, top Democrats spar over shutdown amid lack of progress
+Trump, Democrats spar over government shutdown with no deal in sight

 Earlier he said on Twitter that he was “all alone (poor me) in the White House waiting for the Democrats to come back and make a deal on desperately needed Border Security.”

-Each side has blamed the other for the shutdown, with no sign of renewed negotiations between lawmakers on Capitol Hill or with the White House.
+Each side has blamed the other for the shutdown, with no sign of renewed negotiations between lawmakers on Capitol Hill or between lawmakers and the White House.

 On Sunday, a top Trump aide said the shutdown could continue to Jan.
-3, when the new Congress convenes, with Democrats taking majority control in the House.
+3, when the new Congress convenes and Democrats take control of the House.

-Funding for about one-quarter of federal government programs - including the departments of Homeland Security, Justice and Agriculture - expired at midnight on Friday.
+Funding for about one-quarter of federal programs - including the departments of Homeland Security, Justice and Agriculture - expired at midnight on Friday.

 Without a deal to break the impasse over Trump’s demand for $5 billion for a wall along the U.S. border with Mexico, the shutdown is likely to stretch into the new year.